paperless-ngx/paperless-ngx/docs/configuration.md

     If unset, will default to the value determined by [Pillow](https://pillow.readthedocs.io/en/stable/reference/Image.html#PIL.Image.MAX_IMAGE_PIXELS).

+    Setting this value to 0 will entirely disable the limit.
+See the below warning.

     !!! note

         Increasing this limit could cause Paperless to consume additional